brontehickman/bikeshare-project/README.md

 * chicago.csv
 * new_york_city.csv
 * washington.csv
+    * NOTE: fields _Gender_ and _Birth Year_ are not available in washington.csv, so some user information cannot be calculated.

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.